-A frequent author and lecturer, Jane speaks and write on a variety of tax, special needs planning, Medicaid planning, guardianship and estate planning topics to a broad range of groups, including Clear Law Institute, the National Business Institute, the New Jersey State Bar Association, the Burlington County Bar Association, and the Gloucester County Legal Education Association, and more.
-She also serves as the Editor of The Elder Law Report, Including Special Needs Planning, a national newsletter, through which she updates attorneys regarding new developments in elder law and special needs planning.
+A frequent author and lecturer, Ms. Fearn-Zimmer speaks and writes on a variety of tax, special needs planning, Medicaid planning, guardianship and estate planning topics to a broad range of groups, including Clear Law Institute, the National Business Institute, the New Jersey State Bar Association, the Burlington County Bar Association, and the Gloucester County Legal Education Association, and more.
+She also maintains an Elder & Disability Law Blog, which is designed to help caregivers find real-world solutions, offer support and provide practical strategies.
+Additionally, Ms. Fearn-Zimmer serves as the Editor of The Elder Law Report, Including Special Needs Planning, a national newsletter, through which she updates attorneys regarding new developments in elder law and special needs planning.

-Jane is an active member of the New Jersey State Bar Association, the New Jersey Chapter of the National Academy of Elder Law Attorneys, and the Burlington County Bar Association and is presently serving as the Chair of the New Jersey State Bar Association Elder and Disability Law section.
-She is an Accredited Attorney with the U.S. Department of Veteran’s Affairs.
+Ms. Fearn-Zimmer is an active member of the New Jersey State Bar Association, the New Jersey Chapter of the National Academy of Elder Law Attorneys, and the Burlington County Bar Association and is the Immediate Past Chair of the New Jersey State Bar Association Elder and Disability Law section.
+She is also an Accredited Attorney with the U.S. Department of Veteran's Affairs.

 Ms. Fearn-Zimmer is recognized as a leader in the area of using Medicaid compliant annuities.
 She filed three federal district court lawsuits against the State of New Jersey on behalf of clients who used Medicaid compliant annuities in order to allow clients to obtain Medicaid eligibility to assist in covering their long term care costs.
 Each of the three cases involved the purchase of an immediate annuity pursuant to applicable Medicaid law in order to achieve Medicaid eligibility.
 In each case, the State of New Jersey denied Medicaid benefits.